MiCASA Land Carbon Flux

 fig = plt.figure(figsize=(10, 5))

-# Change 'which_stat' below if you would rather look at a different statistic, like minimum or mean.
+# Change 'which_stat' below if you would rather look at a different statistic, like minimum or maximum.

 which_stat = "mean"